 Freshness isn’t just Google’s ranking factor.
 The life of a post in Facebook News Feed is also dependent on recency.
 If you publish timeless content, then it will be useful for your audience for longer periods.
 They’ll keep liking and commenting on your post.

 Due to this increased engagement, the Facebook algorithm will ensure that your post gets distributed further and that it appears in feeds for longer periods.
 Boost post durability with evergreen content.

 The above evergreen post appeared 18 hours after being posted.
 Jon Loomer extends this evergreen posting strategy.
 He advises on collecting evergreen content that provide sustainable value to your audience.
 You can copy it in an excel sheet.

 Then, give the content pieces a new spin and schedule them multiple times.
 Obviously, you post the evergreen content at a different time than the first occasion.
-This ensures that your content reaches a newer audience in a different time zone.
+This ensures that your good content reaches a newer audience in a different time zone.

 For example – Claire Pelletreau (a Facebook Ads expert) publishes FAQs from her audience on using Facebook Ads multiple times.